ionic bonding image header

 Ion formation and ion charges

 Metal atoms always lose electrons when they react with non-metals; this means they always end up with more positively charged protons than negatively charged electrons so metal ions are always positively charged.
-Again remembering that group I metals lose one electron and forms ions with a 1+ charge while group II metals lose two electrons and so will end up forming ions with a 2+ charge.
+Again remembering that group I metals lose one electron and form ions with a 1+ charge while group II metals lose two electrons and so will end up forming ions with a 2+ charge.
 Similarly group III metals such as aluminium will lose 3 electrons and end up forming ions with a 3+ charge.
 This is summarised in the table below:

 Group in periodic table number of electrons in the last shell number of electrons lost charge on ion examples